-Try as you might, you know at least some of the gifts you give this holiday season won’t hit the mark and the recipient will probably return them.
+Try as you might, you know at least some of the gifts you give this holiday season probably won’t hit the mark and the recipient will likely return them.

 Maybe you’ll even be the one returning gifts that family and friends mistakenly thought would be perfect for you!